Skip to main content

 Introduction

-The importation of narcotic and psychotropic substances subject to regulation 5 of the Customs (Prohibited Imports) Regulations 1956 is prohibited unless the importer holds a licence and permit issued by the Narcotics Control Section (NCS).
+The importation of narcotic and psychotropic substances subject to Regulation 5 of the Customs (Prohibited Imports) Regulations 1956 is prohibited unless the importer holds a licence and permit issued by the Narcotics Control Section (NCS).
 A permit is required for each consignment that is imported whereas licenses are issued annually.
-Information on obtaining a licence is available separately from the Office of Drug Control (ODC) website.
+Information on importing is available separately from the Office of Drug Control (ODC) website.

 NCS has prepared a list of drug substances controlled under schedule 4 of the Customs (Prohibited Imports) Regulations 1956 on the ODC website.
 The list is intended to assist importers in identifying drug substances that are prohibited imports and subject to licensing/permitting requirements.